ChamiLamelas/TrailApp/README.md

      If the property has no image, use Property.PROPERTY_NO_IMG_ID as a placeholder If the property has no see more information, use Property.PROPERTY_NO_SEE_MORE_ID as a placeholder

-Example with image and see more:
+*Example with image and see more:*
 ```
 fourTownGreenway.addProperty(this, R.string.asnebumskit, R.mipmap.asnebumskit, R.string.asnebumskitLink);
 ```

-Example using placeholders:
+*Example using placeholders:*
 ```
 fourTownGreenway.addProperty(this, R.string.asnebumskit, Property.PROPERTY_NO_SEE_MORE_ID, Property.PROPERTY_NO_IMG_ID);
 ```

+## Testing the Project

+The code can be tested using the emulator built into Android Studio or an actual Android device.
+To familiarize yourself with Android Studio it may be useful to first the tutorials for [building your first app](https://developer.android.com/training/basics/firstapp/) provided by Android.

 ## Authors